-3.14 Gypsy and Travellers
+3.15 Gypsy and Travellers

-- 3.14.1 Data sources regarding gypsy and travellers can often be incomplete or misleading due to the transitory nature of Gypsy and Travellers.
-The housing needs assessment for Gypsy and Travellers in Essex 'Looking Back, Moving Forward' explains that 'other problems associated with quantifying the Gypsy and Traveller population appears to centre on the absence of a suitable method and tool for gathering data...any attempt at gathering data on the Gypsy and Traveller population appears inevitably confounded by problems of definition and classification'. - 3.14.2 This problem is compounded by the fact that the 2001 Census did not include Gypsy and Travellers as a distinct ethnic group in their data collection and many other agencies do not collect data on Gypsy and Traveller numbers.
+- 3.15.1 Data sources regarding Gypsy and Travellers can often be incomplete or misleading due to the transitory nature of Gypsy and Travellers.
+The housing needs assessment for Gypsy and Travellers in Essex 'Looking Back, Moving Forward' explains that 'other problems associated with quantifying the Gypsy and Traveller population appears to centre on the absence of a suitable method and tool for gathering data...any attempt at gathering data on the Gypsy and Traveller population appears of definition and classification'. - 3.15.2 This problem is compounded by the fact that the 2001 Census did not include Gypsy and Travellers as a distinct ethnic group in their data collection and many other agencies do not collect data on Gypsy and Traveller numbers.
 Nevertheless, the following section includes the data that are available to set out the current situation with regards Gypsy and Travellers in the Borough.